Handleyomys

 Handleyomys is a genus of Central and South American rodents in the tribe Oryzomyini of family Cricetidae.
 It was first described in 2002 to include two species from the Colombian Andes which were previously included in distinct and unrelated genera, Aepeomys and Oryzomys, but which turned out to be closely related.
 Later, in 2006, six other species were provisionally added from Oryzomys; these are expected to be placed in new genera in the future.

+The genus is named after Charles O. Handley Jr., the eminent mammalogist from the National Museum, Smithsonian Institution.

 The genus now includes the following species: